-Coati, hooded skunks, and hog-nosed skunks were documented along the border.
+- Coati, hooded skunks, and hog-nosed skunks were documented along the border.
 These three sub-tropical species are abundant in Mexico and only live in the U.S. borderlands.
-Once the wall is built, the small U.S. population will be isolated from core populations in Central America.
+Once the wall is built, the small U.S. population will be isolated from core populations to the south.

-The wildlife cameras used are designed to photograph mammals, butbirds, reptiles, and even insects were also documented.
+The wildlife cameras used in this study are designed to photograph mammals, but birds, reptiles, and even insects have also been documented.

 Science Behind the Study

-The Border Wildlife Study collects wildlife community data with a camera array spanning 34 miles of the border across the Patagonia and Huachuca Mountain foothills.
+The Border Wildlife Study collects wildlife community data with a camera array spanning over 30 miles of the border across the Patagonia and Huachuca Mountain foothills.

 How to Take Action